deniscostadsc/playground/README.md

 [![CI](https://github.com/deniscostadsc/playground/actions/workflows/ci.yaml/badge.svg)](https://github.com/deniscostadsc/playground/actions/workflows/ci.yaml)

-In this repository I'll see my solutions for programmin/security challange sites as Project Euler, URI, SPOJ, OverTheWire and etc. Most of those programming contest sites, use the same format for problems and its resolutions.
+In this repository you'll see my solutions for programmin/security challange sites like Project Euler, URI, SPOJ, OverTheWire and etc. Most of those programming contest sites, use the same problem format for.

 The following command are available: